deepset-ai/haystack/README.md

 6.  **Generator**: Neural network (e.g., RAG) that *generates* an answer for a given question conditioned on the retrieved documents from the retriever.
 6.  **Pipeline**: Stick building blocks together to highly custom pipelines that are represented as Directed Acyclic Graphs (DAG).
 Think of it as "Apache Airflow for search".
 7.  **REST API**: Exposes a simple API based on fastAPI for running QA search, uploading files, and collecting user feedback for continuous learning.
-8.  **Haystack Annotate**: Create custom QA labels to improve your domain-specific models' performance.
+8.  **Haystack Annotate**: Create custom QA labels to improve the performance of your domain-specific models.
 [Hosted version](https://annotate.deepset.ai/login) or [Docker images](https://github.com/deepset-ai/haystack/tree/master/annotation_tool).

 It's quite simple to begin experimenting with Haystack.
 We'd recommend going through the [Tutorials](https://github.com/deepset-ai/haystack/#tutorials) section below, but here's an example code structure describing how to approach Haystack with the DocumentStore based on Elasticsearch.